edamame-course/Amplicon_Analysis/final/QIIME2.md

 ## Overarching Goal
-* This tutorial will contribute towards an understanding of **microbial amplicon analysis**
+* This tutorial will contribute towards an understanding of **microbial amplicon analysis** This lesson takes clustered taxonomy assignments generated in the last lesson, takes samples from each to the the size of the smallest dataset, and displays some summary graphs.

 ## Learning Objectives
 * Extract summary information from a biom OTU table
-* Subsample a dataset to an even sequencing coverage across all ccommunity observations
+* Subsample a dataset to an even sequencing coverage across all community observations
 * Calculate and visualize within-sample (alpha) diversity

 ***

 ### Handout of workflow:
 -  [Paired-End Illumina QIIME open-reference workflow](https://github.com/edamame-course/2015-tutorials/blob/master/QIIME_files/QIIME%20flow%20chart.pdf)